 - Contact your nearest social work office of the ASVF, Child Care, Support Council of NG Welfare/CMR (welfare organisation of the NG Church).

-- Arrange an appointment with the social worker and say you would like to do a descent interpretation.
+- Arrange an appointment with the social worker and say you would like to do a decent interpretation.

 - Give as much information you have at your disposal.
-If you have grown up in an NG Church or Reformed Church home, chance is that the adoption was done by the welfare organisation of the NG Church.
+If you have grown up in an NG Church or Reformed Church home, chances are that the adoption was done by the welfare organisation of the NG Church.
 In the case of members of the Hervormde Kerk, you should perhaps contact the Support Council.